gbogard/portfolio/src/content/blog/discover-redux-saga.md

 your program must accomplish in the end, instead of focusing on the succession of specific steps to get there.
 In other words, declarative programming allows us to think about the *what* of our programs, instead of the *how*.

-Here's an example of how it would tranlate to JavaScript applications.
+Here's an example of how it would translate to JavaScript applications.

 #### The procedural approach